Shun Tak Holdings 'Park Nova', the ultra-luxury residence in Singapore won "Best Apartment / Condominium Singapore" at International Property Awards in London

 The freehold residence is a three-minute walk away from the upcoming Orchard Boulevard MRT Station and is close to a host of premium lifestyle attractions, from luxury retail shops and fine dining restaurants to deluxe hotels and urban landmarks along Orchard Road.

 International Property Awards celebrate the highest levels of achievement by companies operating in all sectors of the property & real estate industry.
-It is a world-renowned mark of excellence like of the Oscars and Nobel Prize Award.
+It is a world-renowned mark of excellence like the Oscars and Nobel Prize Award.
 "It is a great honour to receive this award.
-The award is an affirmation of our belief that luxury is about space, gives giving the freedom of choice to live the life the residents of Park Nova want Other than the tangible hallmarks of Park Nova, this intangible attribute is what make Park Nova an heirloom worthy asset", say Ms Joanne Goh, Associate Director of Shun Tak Residential Development Pte Ltd.
+The award is an affirmation of our belief that luxury is about space, giving the freedom of choice to live the life the residents of Park Nova want.
+Other than the tangible hallmarks of Park Nova, this intangible attribute is what makes Park Nova an heirloom-worthy asset", said Ms Joanne Goh, Associate Director of Shun Tak Residential Development Pte Ltd.

 Ingenious residence created by the talented design team